Dec. 06, 2018

 Lastly, if you’re a D cup or bigger, we suggest buying a style of bra with narrower straps, like our 24/7™ Perfect Coverage Bra, so that the straps are centered on your shoulders and the weight of your breasts is evenly distributed.

 This is a common issue for women with East West, Asymmetric, Bell Shape, or Slender breast shapes (check out our Breast Shape Dictionary to identify your breast shape).
 Typically, these women’s breasts rest at the bottom of their cups, leaving room at the top for cup gaping.

 If your bra gaps at the top of the cup, try tightening your bra straps.
 If that doesn’t work, go down a cup size — your cup may be a little too big.
-If you don’t think you’re an entire cup size smaller, consider one of our half-cup sizes (our Fit Finder® quiz can help you identify if half-sizes may be right for you).
+If you don’t think you’re an entire cup size smaller, consider one of our half-cup sizes (our Fitting Room quiz can help you identify if half-sizes may be right for you).

-If your cups fit well but there’s still room at the top for gaping, consider a Plunge or a Push-Up style to push your breasts upwards.
+If your cups fit well but there’s still room at the top for gaping, consider an uplift plunge or a push-up style to push your breasts upwards.
 These cups tend to be cut a little smaller to reduce gaping in the first place.